Article by: Content Team

 Stress

-Life in the fast lane: work hard, play hard, plenty of time to sleep when you are dead, all phrases that many find relatable.
-Modern life is relentless, and unless we learn to relax, cortisol pumps through your system continuously.
+Life in the fast lane: work hard, play hard are all phrases that many find relatable.
+Modern life is relentless; unless we learn to relax, cortisol pumps through our systems constantly.
 Long-term high levels can increase the risk of heart disease, obesity, anxiety, and depression.
 So unless you are a yoga teacher living in a Yurt by a gentle river, you may be at risk.

 Extreme temperature, injury, chronic illness, and pain can all be physical causes of stress.
 Your body is up against it and releases the stress hormone cortisol as a result.